 How would you describe, the degree to which pupils find the curriculum relevant (or not) to their own lives?

-o you think that learning computing affects pupils decisions and choices about their future (if at all)?
+Do you think that learning computing affects pupils’ decisions and choices about their future (if at all)?

 If I asked your pupils in five years time (when they are 19 or 20) about learning computing in KS3/4 and what aspect has had the most impact, what do you think/hope they will say?